learn-co-curriculum/phase-0-pac-2-intro/README.md

 ![A mannerly cookie request](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/introduction/Image_93_CookiePolite.png)

-The same is true in code: while we can do a great amount of work using _expressions_. _Mature_ "speakers" of code learn to wrap their _expressions_ in other _decisions_ and _context_ so that the right thing happens ***but also*** so that others can understand the code easily.
+The same is true in code: we can do a great amount of work using just _expressions_.
+However, _mature_ "speakers" of code learn to wrap their _expressions_ in other _decisions_ and _context_.
+This ensures not only that the right thing happens, ***but also*** that others can understand the code easily.
 Learning to "wrap" expressions in reader-friendly context will continue into Programming as Conversation Part 3 as well.

 Let's start learning how to wrap our _expressions_ in _statements_ that will give us greater flexibility **and** enrich our communication.